lm19arr/bfree/README.md

-Next, click Get free BNB
+Next, click Get free BNB.

 Then refresh the page and rejoice